philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 - `G \/ G` is dealt with by forking the database search into two processes and seeing if one comes back proven

 Note that despite the richness of G, this set of formula is _not_ mutually recursive.
-So it is weaker than Harrop clauses because the quantification.
+So it is weaker than Harrop clauses because the constant generating universal quantification can only happen in G formula and not Q.

 One way of describing what is happening here is we are permitting 1 pass of goal breakdown as generative metaprogramming of a datalog program.